ktaranov/sqlserver-kit/Utilities/README.md

 Price: $225

 Integrated modeling platform.
-Enterprise Archite, t's built-in Data Modeling tools and profiles extend UML to provide an intuitive mapping from the database concepts of tables and relationships onto the UML concepts of classes and associations.
+Enterprise Architect, t's built-in Data Modeling tools and profiles extend UML to provide an intuitive mapping from the database concepts of tables and relationships onto the UML concepts of classes and associations.
 These extensions also enable you to model database keys, triggers, constraints, RI and other relational database features.
 Enterprise Architect supports modeling of database schema and automatic generation of DDL scripts for eleven DBMS targets out-of-the-box: DB2, Firebird, MS Access, MySQL, MS SQL Server, Oracle, PostgreSQL